2shady4u/godot-sqlite/README.md

 Using bindings is optional, except for PoolByteArray (= raw binary data) which has to binded to allow the insertion and selection of BLOB data in the database.

-***NOTE**: Binding column names is not possible due SQLite restrictions.
+***NOTE**: Binding column names is not possible due to SQLite restrictions.
 If dynamic column names are required, insert the column name directly into the `query_string`-variable itself (see https://github.com/2shady4u/godot-sqlite/issues/41).*

 - Boolean success = **create_table(** String table_name, Dictionary table_dictionary **)**